Skip to main content

 LEGO Club

-We provide the LEGOs - you just have to bring your creativity!
+We provide the LEGOs - you bring your creativity!

 LEGO Club happens directly after BINGO!
 Win your prizes and then stay to build your next masterpiece.